ai-agents-for-beginners

 Let’s see if we can help you by going through some common use cases:

-A: Yes, Azure AI Agent Service is a platform service for agents and add built-in capabilities for multiple models, Azure AI Search, Bing Search and Azure Functions.
+A: Azure AI Agent Service is the best fit.
+It’s a platform service that provides built-in capabilities for multiple models, Azure AI Search, Bing Search and Azure Functions.
 It makes it easy to build your agents in the Foundry Portal and deploy them at scale.

 Let’s summarize the key differences in a table: